kunday/.vim/README.md

 This will take a few minutes.

+Once this is complete relaunch vim.

+## Macvim fixes.

-Please copy the .vimrc to your home directory. to fix the maximise button, please use defaults write org.vim.MacVim MMZoomBoth 1
+To fix the maximise button, please use defaults write org.vim.MacVim MMZoomBoth 1